pharath/home/_posts/2021-07-14-linux-cheatsheet.md

 | :---: | :---: |
 gpg --list-keys | list your keys gpg --delete-keys A3C4F0F979CAA22CDBA8F512EE8CBC9E886DDD89 | delete key A3C4F0F979CAA22CDBA8F512EE8CBC9E886DDD89 from keyring

+# cron

+The software utility cron also known as cron job is a time-based job scheduler in Unix-like computer operating systems.
+Users who set up and maintain software environments use cron to schedule jobs to run periodically at fixed times, dates, or intervals.

+crontab -e | opens a file in which jobs can be specified (read this file for more info)